Russian rouble falls to over 2-week low past 61 vs dollar

 After soaring to a near eight-year high against the euro a week ago, the rouble has weakened in the past few sessions as concerns that new sanctions would seek to paralyse dollar and euro trading on Moscow Exchange proved unfounded.

-The European Union's eighth sanctions package targeted steel and tech products, as well as an oil price cap for some Russian crude deliveries.
+The European Union's eighth sanctions package targeted steel and tech products, as well as an oil price cap for some Russian crude deliveries, another factor putting pressure on Russian markets.

+"As far as the local currency market is concerned, the situation here does not only depend on oil prices, and subsequently the volume of export revenues, but also on the new budget rule," said Alfa Capital analyst Vladimir Bragin.

+Finance Minister Anton Siluanov last month reiterated his preference for a weaker rouble, as he announced a new cut-off price for Russia's budget rule that diverts excess oil revenues into its wealth fund of $62-63 per barrel.

 Russian stock indexes were falling.